If you are in a rush, the best prescription snorkel mask is the ProMate Prescription Purge Mask Dry Snorkel Snorkeling Scuba Diving Combination Set

-What you have now is prescription snorkeling masks that can be custom fitted with the lenses you need after ordering them and giving the specifications.
+What you have now is prescription masks for snorkeling that can be custom fitted with the lenses you need after ordering them and giving the specifications.

-Getting a Prescription Snorkel mask is the best way to go forward if you plan on having your own mask to use while exploring new snorkeling locations.
+Getting a prescription dive mask is the best way to go forward if you plan on having your own mask to use while exploring new snorkeling locations.
 Gone are the days of having to wear glasses in your snorkel mask only to come up every few minutes to defog both your snorkel mask and glasses.

 Now you have one snorkel mask that you can use to see all that your underwater world has to offer.